rllyryan/fyp_map_merger/README.md

 ```

 ### Pair-Map Stitcher Class
 This class was created to stitch **a pair** of overlapping partial maps together.
-The limitation is that images need to be provided in its true order
+The limitation is that images need to be provided in its true order.
+For example, the left image supplied must be the true left portion of the full merged image.

 The test file for this class can be found as shown below.
 ```bash